Nitrokey/nitrokey-3-firmware/docs/usbip.md

 The Nitrokey 3 implements two transport protocols over USB: CTAPHID and CCID.
 There is an unresolved issue that triggers a kernel bug if the CCID transport is used with the USB/IP runner ([#261][]).
-Therefore it is recommended to only use the USB/IP runner with the CTAPHID transport.
+Therefore CCID is disabled by default and it is recommended to only use the USB/IP runner with the CTAPHID transport.
 Applications like [`opcard`][] support an alternative simulation method, `vsmartcard`, to reliably simulate the CCID transport.

 [#261]: https://github.com/Nitrokey/nitrokey-3-firmware/issues/261
 [`opcard`]: https://github.com/Nitrokey/opcard-rs

+If you really want to use CCID with the USB/IP runner, activate the `ccid` feature.
-To avoid accidentally triggering this problem, it is recommended to stop `pcsc` before starting the USB/IP simulation:
+To avoid accidentally triggering this problem, it is recommended to stop `pcsc` before starting the USB/IP simulation if the `ccid` feature is activated.
 ```
 $ sudo systemctl stop pcscd.service pcscd.socket
+$ cargo run --features ccid
 ```